shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 Now, return to **Jenkins UI** and start the **pipeline-gitops** pipeline.

 *Note that we are starting it manually for the sake of simplicity.
-In the real life it would be configured to trigger automatically via a webhook or by polling the repository periodically for changes.*
+In real life, it would be configured to trigger automatically via a webhook or by polling the repository periodically for changes.*

-After a while, the new version of our application will be deployed to the cluster because the **GitOps operator** (***ArgoCD*** in our case) will capture that there is a change in the desired state and will make sure that the actual state is matching the desired one.
+After a while, the new version of our application will be deployed to the cluster because the **GitOps operator** (***ArgoCD*** in our case) will capture that there is a change in the desired state and will make sure that the actual state matches the desired one.

 Once the pipeline completes, you can observe the changes that will take place in the cluster.